 burlingamelibrary_teenblog Instagram Contributor (Teen)

 Do you enjoy writing?
 Add your voice to the Instagram teen blog by writing book, music, and movie reviews.
 Email firstname.lastname@example.org for more information.

 Collection Maintainer (Adult & Teen)

 The materials in the Library need constant straightening, sorting and maintaining in order to best serve our Library patrons.
-Volunteers are assigned sections of the collection to maintain by filling displays, dusting, straightening and sorting.
+Volunteers are assigned sections of the collection to maintain by alphabetizing sorting carts, filling displays, dusting, and straightening shelves.

 Computer Coach (Adult & Teen)